sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

 .. confval:: autodoc_typehints

-   This value controls how to represents typehints.
+   This value controls how to represent typehints.
 The setting takes the following values:

    * ``'signature'`` -- Show typehints as its signature (default)